twni2016/f-IRL/README.md

 # $f$-IRL: Inverse Reinforcement Learning via State Marginal Matching
-In submission to CoRL 2020.
+Appear in Conference on Robot Learning (CoRL) 2020.
 This repository is to reproduce the results for our method and baselines showed in the paper.

+Authors: Tejus Gupta*, Tianwei Ni*, Harshit Sikchi*, Yufei Wang*, Benjamin Eysenbach, Lisa Lee

-## Install
+## Installation
-- PyTorch 1.5
+- PyTorch 1.5+
 - OpenAI Gym
 - [MuJoCo](https://www.roboti.us/license.html)
 - `pip install ruamel.yaml`
-- Download expert data from (anonymous) [Google Drive](https://drive.google.com/drive/folders/1exDW5cyqRIEBmfBW2uRXSFOlJOBdKPtR?usp=sharing) as `expert_data/` folder
+- Download expert data that are used in our paper from [Google Drive](https://drive.google.com/drive/folders/1exDW5cyqRIEBmfBW2uRXSFOlJOBdKPtR?usp=sharing) as `expert_data/` folder
+  - `states/`: expert state trajectories for each environment.
+We obtain two sets of state trajectories for our method/MaxEntIRL (`*.pt`) and AIRL (`*_airl.pt`), respectively.
+  - `actions/`: expert action trajectories for each environment for AIRL (`*_airl.pt`)
+  - `meta/`: expert reward curves through training
+  - `reward_models/`: the reward models saved from our algorithm

 ## File Structure
 - f-IRL (Our method): `firl/`